delasign/vision-os-starter-project/README.md

 ### Particles

 1. <a href="https://www.delasign.com/blog/how-to-make-a-fire-effect-using-particles-and-reality-composer-pro/?utm=swiftui-starter-project">How to make a fire effect using particles and Reality Composer Pro 🔗</a>
+2. <a href="https://www.delasign.com/blog/how-to-add-particles-to-a-window-volume-or-space-in-visionos/?utm=swiftui-starter-project">How to add particles to a window, volume or space in VisionOS 🔗</a>

 ## Reality Converter